You are here

 Local Phenology Project Planning Resources

-The next link is a document designed to help Local Phenology Leaders think about goals that may be acheived by implementing a Nature's Notebook monitoring program.
+The next link is a document designed to help Local Phenology Leaders think about goals that may be achieved by implementing a Nature's Notebook monitoring program.
 The worksheets are designed to provide guidance in thinking about a program plan or a logic model for your Nature's Notebook Monitoring Program.
-These worksheets have been used in teacher training workshops and in docent training courses to help participants think through the objectives of designing a Phenology Walk.
-The purpose is to provide some guidelines for planning a phenology monitoring program at a site.
-It includes guiding information on how to develop a science question and space to plan short-medium-long term goals for a phenology monitoring program.
-It also offers space to brainstorm some activities that may be plugged in to achieve these programmatic outcomes.
+The purpose of the Program Planning Document is to help Local Phenology Leaders think about goals, organize existing resources, and document a plan for moving forward.

-Last, you'll find some guidance documents on how to create a Phenology Walk or Trail in your community.
+Also linked above is our full guidance document designed to help you create a Phenology Walk or Trail in your community.
 It is a step-by-step guide to creating a collaborative program that meets educational, scientific, or management needs, which can be shared with stakeholders in your community.

 For more information on Program Planning and Evaluation visit the following helpful websites: